Blood Banking Expert Witnesses

 In the US, certain standards are set for the collection and processing of each blood product.
 “Whole blood” (WB) is the proper name for one defined product, specifically unseparated venous blood with an approved preservative added.
 Most blood for transfusion is collected as whole blood.
-Autologous donations are sometimes transfused without further modification, however whole blood is typically separated (via centrifugation) into its components, with Red Blood Cells (RBC) in solution being a commonly used product.
-Units of WB and RBC are both kept refrigerated at 1-6 C, with maximum permitted storage periods (shelf lives) of 35 and 42 days respectively.
+Autologous donations (that is, the patient’s own blood banked for their own use, typically before planned surgery) are sometimes transfused without further modification; however, whole blood is typically separated (via centrifugation) into its components, with Red Blood Cells (RBC) in solution being a commonly used product.
+Units of WB and RBC are both kept refrigerated at 1-6 C, with maximum permitted storage periods (shelf lives) of 35 and 42 days, respectively.